binyomen/dotfiles/README.md

 Make sure `acpi` is installed with `sudo apt install acpi`.
-Symlink `systemd/user-battery-status.service` and `systemd/user-battery-status.timer` into `~/.config/systemd/user/`, then enable the timer with `systemctl --user enable user-battery-status.timer` and start it with `systemctl --user start user-battery-status.timer`.
+Symlink `systemd/user-battery-status.service` and `systemd/user-battery-status.timer` into `~/.config/systemd/user/` using `systemctl --user link`, then enable the timer with `systemctl --user enable user-battery-status.timer` and start it with `systemctl --user start user-battery-status.timer`.

 <!-- LINKS -->
 [node]: https://github.com/nodesource/distributions#installation-instructions